brendenlake/MLC/README.md

 **A [separate repository here](https://github.com/brendenlake/MLC-ML) has code for applying MLC to machine learning benchmarks, including SCAN and COGS.**

 **Note: Users can regard the acronym BIML as synonymous with MLC.
-The model was renamed to MLC after the code was written.**
+The approach was renamed to MLC after the code was written.**

 This code accompanies the following submitted paper.
 - Lake, B. M. and Baroni, M. (submitted).
 Human-like systematic generalization through a meta-learning neural network.